StefanSchwartz/RPCInclusion/README.md

 	Run particle_gun_gen_sim.py in CMSSW_6_2_3

-Need file L1_tuple_MC.py to create NTuple
+Need file L1TMuon_tuple_MC.py to create NTuple, which calls rpc_tuplizer.cc, so the entire codebase is needed

 To Analyze NTuples: